shoganhennessy/shoganhennessy.github.io/_pages/research.md

 author_profile: true
 ---

-My name is Senan, and I am a labour economist.
-I am in the 5th year of an Economics PhD at Cornell University, where I am finishing my dissertation.
+I am in the 5th year of an Economics PhD at Cornell University, where I am finishing my dissertation focusing on labour economics.

 ## The Direct and Indirect Effects of Genetics and Education (2025, JMP).

-I investigate whether genes associated with education affect labor market outcomes directly or primarily through educational choices, using random genetic inheritance as a natural experiment and developing causal methods that account for individual choice rather than assuming genetic determinism.
+I investigate whether genes associated with education affect labour market outcomes directly or primarily through educational choices, using random genetic inheritance as a natural experiment and developing causal methods that account for human capital decisions rather than assuming genetic determinism.

 Draft forthcoming.